NicoHood/Hoodloader/Readme.md

 ==============
 If you deactivate some reports it can occur that windows will cause problems and recognize it as different device.
 While developing I had that much trouble that I had to change the PID.
 No way to repair the broken windows driver settings.
 So be careful if you change the source on your own with important PIDs.
-(Therefore I made a 2nd Lite Version with a different PID and more ram)
 Therefore reinstall the divers for any device or just dont touch the HID reports in the Bootloader.
 The Leonardo/Micro version worked fine till now.